OakvilleDynamics/frc-robot-template/README.md

 # Oakville Dynamics FRC Robot Template

-A template for FRC robots using GradleRIO and WPILib.
-Prepackaged with GitHub Actions for CI/CD, Qodana for static analysis, CodeQL for static analysis and security scanning, Spotless for code formatting, and Gradle Validation for validating the Gradle wrapper.
+A template for FRC robots using GradleRIO and WPILib

+Prepackaged with GitHub Actions for CI/CD, Qodana for static analysis, CodeQL for static analysis and security scanning, Spotless for code formatting, and Gradle Validation for validating the Gradle wrapper

 ## Build Status